jraiver/Valve-Rcon/README.md

 # Valve-Rcon
 Connecting and managing the HLDS server.

-Standard methods are being developed for version Counter-Strike 1.6 , but you can also send / process commands manually in other games with a similar type of connection.
+### Standard methods are being developed for version Counter-Strike 1.6 , but you can also send / process commands manually in other games with a similar type of connection.
+To do this, select the type of returned string.

+Example:

+    var data = await serv.SendCommandAsync<string>("amx_who");

 Connection example: